Qualcomm faces EU antitrust probes over tactics to block rivals

 | BRUSSELS/FRANKFURT

-BRUSSELS/FRANKFURT European Union antitrust regulators are investigating whether one of the world's biggest chipmakers, Qualcomm (QCOM.O), uses illegal tactics to shut out rivals, six years after slapping a record 1 billion euro ($1.09 billion) fine on Intel for a similar offence.
+BRUSSELS/FRANKFURT European Union antitrust regulators are investigating whether one of the world's biggest chipmakers, Qualcomm, uses illegal tactics to shut out rivals, six years after slapping a record 1 billion euro ($1.09 billion) fine on Intel for a similar offense.

 Qualcomm has been feeling the heat from regulators in Europe, the United States, China, Japan and South Korea in recent years in relation to its licensing model and the power of its patents in mobile networks and communications devices.